West Somerset Railway: Minehead Railway

 The West Somerset Mineral Railway (WSMR) was intended to link the iron-ore mines of the Brendon Hills with the harbour at Watchet.
-In 1856, before it was even opened, it was suggested that the WSMR should be extended to Minehead instead of the WSR and an Act of Parliament for this work was passed on 27 July 1857 but it was never constructed.
-Instead, an Act for a new Minehead Railway was passed on 5 July 1865 to build a line from the WSR at Watchet to Minehead.
-This again failed to be built but a renewed Minehead Railway Act of 29 June 1871 finally saw the construction begin the following year.
+In 1856, before it was even opened, it was suggested that the WSMR should be extended to Minehead instead of the WSR and the West Somerset Mineral Railway Act 1857 authorising this work was passed on 27 July 1857 but it was never constructed.
+Instead, the Minehead Railway Act 1865 (28 & 29 Vict. c. cccxvii) was passed on 5 July 1865 for a new company to build a line from the WSR at Watchet to Minehead.
+This again failed to be built but a renewed Minehead Railway Act 1871 (34 & 35 Vict. c. xcvi) of 29 June 1871 finally saw the construction begin the following year.

 The new railway was opened on 16 July 1874.
 In 1871, the WSR had agreed a new perpetual lease to the B&ER for a fixed sum each year which rose annually to a maximum of £6,600.
 The new Minehead Railway too was leased to the B&ER which then operated the two railways as a single branch from Taunton.
 To break up the 22.75 mi of single track, a passing loop and second platform were installed at Williton, 13 mi from the junction.